-Institutional accreditation: Milligan College is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award baccalaureate, master’s, and doctorate degrees.
+Institutional accreditation: Milligan College is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award baccalaureate, master’s, education specialist, and doctorate degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Milligan College.

 The faculty of the Milligan College Physician Assistant Program are committed to preparing PAs as servant leaders with clinical expertise.
 Combined, our faculty have over 40 years of clinical experience in multiple different specialties along with many years of teaching experience.
 Four of the faculty members are certified physician assistants who practice clinically, while two other faculty members hold a Ph.D.
 Our faculty members value Milligan’s longstanding tradition of forming great mentoring relationships with students, and they are dedicated to ensuring that students are successful both during the program and as practicing PAs.